-This article provides information on availability zone support, disaster recovery and availability of Azure Managed Grafana for instances in the Standard plan.
+This article provides information on availability zone support, disaster recovery and availability of Azure Managed Grafana for workspaces in the Standard plan.
 The Essential plan (preview) doesn't offer the same reliability and isn't recommended for use in production.

 The load balancer always keeps track of which Grafana servers are available.
 In a dual-server setup, if it detects that one server is down, the load balancer starts sending all requests to the remaining server.
 That server should be able to pick up the browser sessions previously served by the other one based on information saved in the shared database.
-In the meantime, the Managed Grafana service will work to repair the unhealthy server or bring up a new one.
+In the meantime, the Azure Managed Grafana service will work to repair the unhealthy server or bring up a new one.

 Microsoft is not providing or setting up disaster recovery for this service.
-In case of a region level outage, service will experience downtime and users can set up additional instances in other regions for disaster recovery purposes.
+In case of a region level outage, service will experience downtime and users can set up additional workspaces in other regions for disaster recovery purposes.

 Zone redundancy